wajeht/notify/README.md

 # 🔔 Notify
-Send notification to slack, discord, email, and sms
+Send notification to discord, email, and sms

 # 📜 License